dmolinagarcia/dromaius816/docs/README_65816.md

   - [x] Understand procesor cycle
     - [x] Timing and bus behavior.
 I need to implement the BankAddress.
     - [x] Should I change process phases?.
 I may need new steps
-  - [ ] CPU Registers
   - [x] Understand status register and how it changes between Emulation and Native
     - [x] Implement Status Register
-    - [ ] Understand remaining processor registers
-      - [ ] When and how registers change size?
-      - [ ] How does changing size affect the values stored?
-      - [ ] Implement remaining registers.
-      - [ ] When is an operation 16bit or 8bit?
-Check BDD's post!
   - [x] Implement OPCODES Phase 1
     - [x] Understand processor phases
     - [x] Initially, everything is a NOP.
 Advance PC and continue
     - [x] Add a catch all that triggers some warning (Illegal Opcode)
     - [x] Add NOP.
 Run a free NOP
     - [x] emu816-like logging needs to be implemented here
+  - [x] Understand remaining processor registers
+    - [x] When and how registers change size?
+    - [ ] How does changing size affect the values stored?
+    - [ ] Implement remaining registers.
+    - [ ] When is an operation 16bit or 8bit?
+Check BDD's post!
+    - [ ] Variable length Instructions
+      - [ ] The length of some instructions depends on E,M and X. Understand this
+      - [ ] Modify the disassembler to take this into account
+      - [ ] Adapt the AJTracer to use the dissassembler to get the instruction, as it will return the operand too.
   - [ ] Implement OPCODES Phase 2
     - [ ] XCE.
 CLC.
 SEC.
 Switch emulation/native
     - [ ] Test status register change on switch
-    - [ ] Implement decoding logic.
-How to?
-Two tables?
+    - [x] Implement decoding logic,
   - [ ] Implement OPCODES Phase 3
-    - [ ] Implement instructions that change M/X
+    - [ ] Implement instructions that change M/X. REP & SEP
     - [ ] Implement register size changes and how their values change
   - [ ] Understand addresing modes
   - [ ] Implement OPCODES Phase 4